 The limited funding allocation for new asset creations, program level funding and operational budgets compromises the desired level of service.
 Works and services that cannot be provided under present funding levels are:

-Provision of all the additional park lands, sporting fields and indoor recreation facilities to support the services desired by the community.
+Provision of all the additional roads, footpaths and bridges to support the services desired by the community and increased demand.

 1.3.4 Plans for Future